bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 Merge
 -----

-Ansible default hash_behaviour is replace. **BlueBanquise** is using merge.
+Ansible default hash_behaviour is *replace*. **BlueBanquise** is using *merge*.

-When using replace, when a dictionary is impacted by the variable’s precedence mechanism, Ansible overwrite the full dictionary if a variable has a higher precedence somewhere.
+If using *replace*, when a dictionary is impacted by the variable’s precedence mechanism, Ansible overwrite the full dictionary if a variable has a higher precedence somewhere.

-When using replace, Ansible will only update the related variable, and keep the original dictionary and values for all other variables in this dictionary.
+If using *merge*, Ansible will only update the related variable, and keep the original dictionary and values for all other variables in this dictionary.

 Jinja2
 ------

 Jinja2 is the templating language used by Ansible to render templates in roles.
 It is heavily used in the stack, and learning Jinja2 will often be needed to create custom roles.
-(But Jinja2 is very simple).
+(But Jinja2 is simple if you are use to code or, better, to bash).

 Full documentation is available in a single page: `Jinja2 template designer <https://jinja.palletsprojects.com/en/2.10.x/templates/>`_